Saving the Build: Redirecting Resources to What Mattered

 Upgraded Playback & Insights

-I redesigned the playback format, adding a section for core user pain points and behavior patterns.
+I redesigned the playback format, adding a section for core user pain points and behaviour patterns.
 This made findings easier to action and improved design alignment across teams.

 Deeper Stakeholder Alignment

-We hosted inclusive workshops that invited candid feedback and collective decisions.
-This nurtured trust and elevated the research culture across the org.
+We hosted inclusive workshops that invited candid feedback and collective decisions, which built trust and shifted how the organisation valued research input.

 Client